 - Meanwhile, place asparagus in a microwave safe bowl with about 1/2 cup water.
 Microwave 2-3 minutes until crisp-tender.
 Drain and rinse with cold water to stop the cooking.

 - When pressure cooking is complete, use a quick release.
 If pasta foam sprays from the valve, flip the knob to a sealed position for 5 minutes, then release the pressure.

 - Remove and discard the parmesan rind.

 - Select saute; add the asparagus, frozen peas, spinach, herbs, and zest and juice of 1 lemon.
 Add up to 1 quart of chicken broth, depending on how soup like you want it.
 Heat until warmed through and the spinach is wilted.

 - Season with extra salt and pepper as needed.

 - Serve hot with lemon wedges and shaved parmesan.

 Freezer Meal Instructions:

-- As mentioned in the notes, the meatballs could easily be made in advance and stored in the freezer until ready to make the soup.
-I haven’t tried it, but I don’t believe the soup would freeze well because of the pasta.
+- The meatballs could easily be made in advance and stored in the freezer until ready to make the soup.
+I haven't tried it, but I don't believe the soup would freeze well because of the pasta.